acapponi/TFI-BIOEST2226/README.md

 Originally, I made this analysis using [Infostat](https://www.infostat.com.ar/), as we were though how to use the software during the course.
 By replicating it on R I'm looking to combine what I learned on this class with my R knowledge.

+## Links

+I've uploaded two different versions of this project.

+You can read the original [spanish version](https://acapponi.github.io/TFI-BIOEST2226/espanol.html) or the translated [english version](https://acapponi.github.io/TFI-BIOEST2226/english.html)